Have you been putting off an important task?

 Sometimes when we are putting something off, especially if it’s something we are emotional about we get in our own way.

-We self-sabotage without realizing.
+We self-sabotage without realizing it.

 Or worse we do it fully aware of our actions but don’t reign ourselves in.

-We make things worse for ourselves, we make the problem bigger than it really is, we create a massive drama where there isn’t one.
+We make things worse for ourselves, we make the problem bigger than it really is, and we create a massive drama where there isn’t one.

 All of our fears and self-doubt come running out to play.
 We obsess over our fear of failure, our fear of success, our fear of you name it.
-While this is quite normal, we can’t let these thoughts run around our mind unchecked.
+While this is quite normal, we can’t let these thoughts run around our minds unchecked.

 We have to deal with the feelings and try to whip those suckers into shape, so we can get out of our own way.